 The UNIDROIT Principles of International Commercial Contracts (UPICC) constitute a non-binding codification or “restatement” of the general part of international contract law.
 They provide a balanced set of rules adapted to the special requirements of modern international commercial practice and are designed for use throughout the world irrespective of the legal traditions and the economic and political conditions of the countries in which they are to be applied.

-The latest edition of the UNIDROIT Principles published in 2016 consists of 211 Articles in 11 Chapters, covering the following topics: General Provisions, Formation and Authority of Agents, Validity, Interpretation, Content, Third Party Rights and Conditions, Performance, Non-performance, Assignment of Rights, Transfer of Obligations, Assignment of Contracts, Limitation Periods, Plurality of Obligors and of Obligees.
-The black-letter rules of the Principles are accompanied with commentary and examples to illustrate how the rules operate in practice.
+The latest edition of the UNIDROIT Principles (2016) consists of 211 Articles in 11 Chapters, covering: General Provisions, Formation and Authority of Agents, Validity, Interpretation, Content, Third Party Rights and Conditions, Performance, Non-performance, Assignment of Rights, Transfer of Obligations, Assignment of Contracts, Limitation Periods, Plurality of Obligors and of Obligees.
+The black-letter rules of the Principles are accompanied by a commentary and examples to illustrate how the rules operate in practice.

-Welcomed from their first appearance as “a significant step towards the globalisation of legal thinking”, over the years the UNIDROIT Principles have been well received not only by academics but also in practice, as demonstrated by the numerous court decisions and arbitral awards rendered world-wide that refer in one way or another to the UNIDROIT Principles.
+Welcomed from their first appearance as “a significant step towards the globalisation of legal thinking”, over the years the UNIDROIT Principles have been well received not only by academics, but also in practice, as demonstrated by the numerous court decisions and arbitral awards rendered world-wide that refer in one way or another to the UNIDROIT Principles (see the UNILEX database).
 They have also served as a model for many domestic legal reforms and other law-harmonisation initiatives.

 The Model Clauses are divided into four categories according to whether their purpose is